Welcome to the School of Social Work and Thank You for your interest in the Distributed Learning Program!

 - Engage with professors and fellow students through live webcasts, chats, individual and small group discussions, virtual role plays and shared projects.

-- Visits to Chico State Campus two weekends a semester to build and practice your skills and experience the onsite academic community.
+- Visits to Chico State Campus two-three weekends a semester to build and practice your skills and experience the onsite academic community.

 - Field placements in or near your home community.